brunonicko/objetto/README.rst

   - `MutableSetObject`

-The mutable versions of `Auxiliary Objects <Auxiliary Object>`_ expose the mutable methods as public, whereas the non-mutable ones have them as protected (their names start with an underscore).
+The mutable versions of `Auxiliary Objects <Auxiliary Object>`_ expose the mutable methods as public, whereas the internally-mutable ones have them as protected (their names start with an underscore).

 When subclassing, the `Auxiliary Object`_ schema is defined by a `Relationship` assigned to the class variable `_relationship`.